-Cory joins the Kleinman Center team from Penn’s Professional Programs in Earth and Environmental Science, where she served as the administrative director.
+Cory Colijn envisions, plans, and manages all center programming, while building connections with students, faculty, and leaders in the energy industry.
+She joined the Kleinman Center team after serving as the administrative director of Penn’s Professional Programs in Earth and Environmental Science.
 Prior to coming to Penn, she worked for several Philadelphia-based nonprofits, focusing on the ecological restoration of Philadelphia’s extensive park system.
-Cory holds a Master of Science in Applied Geoscience and a B.A. in Earth and Environmental Science, both from Penn.

 Mark Alan Hughes

-Dr. Hughes earned a Ph.D. in Regional Science from the University of Pennsylvania, and a B.A. from Swarthmore College.
+Hughes earned a Ph.D. in regional science from the University of Pennsylvania in 1986, and a B.A. in religion and art history from Swarthmore College in 1981.

-Prior to joining the Kleinman Center, Mollie worked in environmental advocacy at both national and local non-profit organizations.
-She served as the Climate and Energy Fellow at the National Wildlife Federation in Washington, D.C. and the Outreach Coordinator at Clean Air Council in Philadelphia.
-Her work was primarily focused on Clean Power Plan implementation and regulation of methane emissions from the natural gas sector.
-In addition to her position with the Kleinman Center, Mollie is currently pursuing a Masters of Environmental Studies at Penn with a Policy concentration.
+Mollie Simon manages the center's social media accounts, drafts newsletters and announcements, writes and publishes content for our website, and regularly posts to our blog.
+Prior to joining the Kleinman Center, she worked in environmental advocacy at both national and local non-profit organizations.
+She served as a climate and energy fellow at the National Wildlife Federation in Washington, D.C. and the outreach coordinator at Clean Air Council in Philadelphia.
+Her policy work has primarily focused on Clean Power Plan implementation and regulation of methane emissions from the natural gas sector.